rationalagents/gemstateio-groups/README.md

 Reckful abandon is also OK.

-We'd like to see fewer accidental collisions and overlaps ("I want to go to DangularJS but it's the same night as Webfoo.")
-We'd like to see intentional collision and overlap, as smaller groups are recognized and larger groups churn.
+We'd like to see less accidental collision and overlap ("I want to go to DangularJS but it's the same night as Webfoo.")
+We'd like to see more intentional collision and overlap, as smaller groups are recognized, and larger groups churn.

 ## Contributing
 This repository has the most up-to-date descriptions, approximate locations, and recurrance of group meetings.
 If you know of a new group, information can be improved for a current group, or one of the groups is no more, please open an issue or pull request!